b-yond-infinite-network/amaze-us/microservice/challenge-4/README.md

-# Challenge 4 - The Mystery of the Cats
+# Challenge 4 - Mysteries of the Cats

 Discovery is upon us!
 The mystery has to be solved!
 After years of research, century of mysticism, we have it.